stanley-c-so/async-algos/number-of-islands.md

 ## Interviewer Prompt

-Given a 2D array of `1`s (land) and `0`s (water), implement a function numIslands count the number of islands.
+Given a matrix (2D array) of `1`s (land) and `0`s (water), implement a function `numIslands` count the number of islands.
 An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
 You may assume all four edges of the grid are all surrounded by water.

 For example, in the image below, there are 6 different islands highlighted in different colors to distinguish them: